Delivery · Backend & DevOps · Isle of Man

 Steady state

 Dedicated developers, senior review, DevOps on the pipeline, Jira in the open.
 Upgrades, new features, releases, scaling.
 You run the product.
 We run the engineering.
+One-off onboarding cost in the first two to three months while we learn your system.
+After that it never repeats, whoever joins your account.

-What we carry.
+What we

 APIs and integrations